Daudtoboso/printf/README.md

-C- collaboration with Rozanne on printf project.
+C- collaboration with Muhammad on printf project.

 Authors - Rozanne Owino and Muhammad Daud